Cotesia congregata: Effects of the virus on the host

 The polydnavirus will severely interfere with development of the host, Manduca sexta.
 Infected hosts will not undergo metamorphosis, and hosts with a particularly large number of parasites can reach higher weight in the first few instars than uninfected hosts.
 However, most hosts weigh less than unparasitized caterpillars and after they reach the fifth instar their feeding rate will reduce, causing their weight to decline significantly.
 The infected host will sometimes reach a supernumerary sixth instar if a high number of parasite larvae are present inside it.
 This is because there will be more competition for resources among the larger parasite population, causing them to develop more slowly.
-By contrast, the parasites may emerge in the fourth or even third instar if there are less of them than average.
+By contrast, the parasites may emerge in the fourth or even third instar if there are fewer of them than average.
 With less competition for resources, they will develop more quickly and be ready to emerge sooner.

 In some cases, none of the parasites will emerge from a sixth-instar host.
 All of them will either die or fail to emerge.
 The hosts in this case would have been large enough to pupate at the end of the fifth instar.
 However, parasitized caterpillars have far higher levels of juvenile hormone (JH) than unparasitized caterpillars, and this prevents metamorphosis, causing the caterpillar to enter the supernumerary sixth instar instead.
 Some of these caterpillars will later reach a seventh instar stage, but they will still be unable to pupate and will die in this state.

 Sixth-instar caterpillars below the threshold size for pupation at the end of the fifth instar are killed through parasite emergence.

 Upon reaching the fifth instar, the caterpillar will enter a wandering stage, as is typical, but will not progress further and will not form a cocoon.
 The onset of the wandering stage is temporally delayed as well.

 Approximately 8 hours before the wasp larvae emerge, the parasitized caterpillar's food consumption significantly declines.
 This change in behaviour may be a means to prevent the caterpillar from eating the wasp cocoons.
 At the same time as the caterpillar's food consumption declines, its locomotion also decreases significantly (that is, it moves around less).
 Without human intervention, the reduced appetite and locomotion are both permanent - the caterpillar will never return to its normal behaviour, even after the parasites have emerged.